Avon woman creates a program to enlighten and empower teen girls.

 It was a typical high school teaching day when Avon resident and Brownsburg choral instructor Jimmelyn Garland Rice took a break to use the restroom.
 When she stepped into the bathroom, however, she heard the disturbing sound of a student purging in an adjacent stall.
 Then, as she was washing her hands, she overhead a student talking about her abusive stepfather and another confiding to a friend that she might be pregnant.
 The following week Rice found a girl in the restroom cutting her arms with a razor blade.

 Compelled to do something, Rice started taking her breaks in the bathroom rather than the faculty lounge so she could befriend a host of lost, lonely, struggling girls.
 The issues facing these girls included addictions, eating disorders, self-harm, pregnancy and toxic relationships.
+They may need guidance in seeking treatment options for eating disorders and other mental health conditions.

 As time passed, Rice couldn’t shake these stories from her head or her heart, nor did she want to.
 She desperately desired to show these girls they were wanted, needed, valued, and loved.
 That’s when she decided to host Girls Nite In, where she could provide a safe place for teen girls to congregate, build healthy relationships, and learn to make better choices.